blackpuppy/docs/en/development/configuration.rst

 Bootstrapping CakePHP
 =====================

-If you have any additional configuration needs, use CakePHP’s bootstrap file, found in app/Config/bootstrap.php.
-This file is executed just after CakePHP’s core bootstrapping.
+If you have any additional configuration needs, use CakePHP's bootstrap file, found in app/Config/bootstrap.php.
+This file is executed just after CakePHP's core bootstrapping.

 This file is ideal for a number of common bootstrapping tasks: